 • Price – higher end (but still affordable).

 Which of these 6 shower and tub wall panel options look the coolest?
 Is there one you think is butt-ugly?
 Is there one you can’t do without?
 Comment below – or call us for design, pricing or installation questions you have about these products.

-If you’d looking for help to figure out which option is best for you, we’d love to help.
+If you’d looking for help to figure out which option is best for your home or even for showers in student housing units , we’d love to help.
 Contact The Bath Doctor of Cleveland (216-531-6085) or Columbus (614-252-7294) for a local remodeling project. .For nationwide direct product sales on these lines call Innovate Building Solutions (877-668-5888).
 We ship the laminated wall panels, PVC panels and high gloss acrylic around the country and can help you and/or your contractor on how to install them.

 If you’re a remodeler or builder and want practical advice on remodeling products, industry trends, marketing and sales tips to grow your business (and cut day to day hassles), start reading my newest blog – Innovate Builders Blog.
 It’s packed with ideas you can use now.
 Click here to Sign Up for the Innovate Builders Blog.